 ACL Surgery Recovery Tips

-Being proactive in your recovery can result in faster healing, less pain, and a quicker return to your previous activity level.
+Being proactive in your recovery can result in healing as quickly as possible, less pain, and a quicker return to your previous activity level.

 It can be tempting, especially for athletes, to push your body to the limit when doing physical therapy.
 Although it is important to perform the recommended strengthening and stretching exercises, doing too much too soon can actually slow down the recovery process.
 Follow your physical therapist’s recommendations about which exercises are appropriate and how much you can do.
 If you think you can do more, check with your physical therapist before attempting to go further.

-Pain and swelling are at their peak in the first two weeks after ACL surgery.
+Pain and swelling are at their peak in the first week after ACL surgery.
 It is especially important to apply cold therapy during this period to help reduce swelling and control pain naturally.
-Adding active compression with a cold therapy device will further reduce swelling by helping your body pump away excess fluid and enabling the cold to penetrate deeper for a longer-lasting therapeutic effect.
-Continuing to use cold therapy throughout the duration of your recovery will help promote healing and control any pain and swelling you might experience after physical therapy sessions.
+Adding active compression with a cold therapy device may further reduce swelling by helping your body pump away excess fluid and enabling the cold to penetrate deeper for a longer-lasting therapeutic effect.
+Continuing to use cold therapy throughout the duration of your recovery may help promote healing and control any pain and swelling you might experience after physical therapy sessions.

+So how long will you be on crutches after surgery?
+It depends on a number of factors, but if you are proactive about accelerating the healing process, you may be off of crutches as soon as two weeks after surgery.
 If you are about to have ACL surgery, ask your doctor about using Game Ready during recovery.
 The combination of therapeutic cold and active compression is proven to be more effective than ice alone.
-The recovery process is also more comfortable with natural pain relief and less swelling around the knee joint.
-Contact us today to learn more or find a provider near you.
+The recovery process is also more comfortable, with natural pain relief and less swelling around the knee joint.
+Contact us today to learn more, or find a provider near you.